waheed11/ABCs-of-control/templates-examples/B-AI Consultants.md

 (Convert highlights into quotes if needed)
 Use the following citation format:
 {{VALUE:ai tool}}-{{VALUE:ai tool version}}, response to *"{{VALUE:prompt}}"*, {{VALUE:company}}, {{VALUE:date in Month dd, yyyy}}

-# ✒The Permanent Notes

-(Each quote must be connected to an existing permanent note, if there no any, create a new permanent note)